 - Reflect on the effectiveness of practical activities

-Gill and Karen will be on hand between *4 - 30 November 2019** to support each of the three weeks from the course start date.
+Gill and Karen will be on hand between 27 January - 21 February 2020 to support each of the three weeks from the course start date.
 At the end of the course there is also a Question and Answer (Q&A) session with Gill.
-Post your outstanding questions by 26 November 2019 to step 3.12.
+Post your outstanding questions by 5pm on 25 February 2019 to step 3.12.

 Is there more to biology practical work than looking at onion cells?
 For our first discussion, say hello and share what you think is the purpose of practical work in biology.